How to Use Allowances in Residential Construction

 They may see an allowance as a way to save money by purchasing materials on their own or hiring their father-in-law to install those materials to avoid the builder's markup.

-But there are several reasons why clients shouldn't be purchasing materials for their remodeling or custom home-building projects on their own, which you can read about here.
+However, there are several reasons why clients should not purchase materials for their remodeling or custom home-building projects on their own, which you can read about here.

 Allowances and contingencies often get used interchangeably, but in reality, they're more like cousins than twins.